 Every admission enquiry is treated on an individual basis as the initial enquiry can come from either a local authority or a family directly.
 Placements at the school are local authority funded.

-We welcome visits from prospective parents.
-A member of the senior leadership team will give you a tour of the school, review your child’s needs, and discuss the admissions process further with you.
-If you are a parent making an enquiry directly to us, we ask that you bring in the EHCP where possible.
-Visits are a great opportunity for us both to ask questions and find out more information.
-These are individual tours and take place on Tuesday and Thursday mornings.
+We welcome visits from prospective parents; our initial tour with you will be virtual with a member of the senior leadership team.
+They will give you a tour of the school, review your child’s needs with you, and be happy to discuss the admissions process further with you.
+If you are a parent making an enquiry directly to us, we ask that you share the EHCP where possible.
+Initial phone calls and visits are a great opportunity for us both to ask questions and find out more information.
+These are individual tours and take place on Thursdays and Fridays where available.
 To book in, please give us a call on 01509 218 203, contact us here on our website or via email.

 As part of our process, EHCPs from prospective students are reviewed by the senior leadership team on a weekly basis.
 If we are able to support the outcomes in the EHCP, then we will carry out an assessment of your child to determine if we are the right setting for them.
 If your child has been out of education for an extended period of time, then we will review notes from their most recent education setting.